SnootierMoon/LambdaCalc/README.md

  * the S and K combinators,
  * the add function expressed with S and K combinators, demonstrating alpha-conversion to prevent captured variables.

+# TODO

+ * The code is really messy, rewrite with better style & smarter ideas
+   - Make use of some monadic ideas for env-passing (abstract env logic in general, especially for handling -num & -bool)
+   - Make heavy use of `Option.bind` and `Option.map`, maybe even creating infix operators for them
+   - Goal is clarity by making the code more succinct and expressive